Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card

 The purpose of this two years of conditional residence is to allow U.S. Citizenship and Immigration Services (USCIS) to take a second look at whether your marriage is indeed real (bona fide) before it allows you to stay in the U.S. permanently.

 During your two years of conditional residency, you will have all the day-to-day rights of a permanent resident.
-That means being able to work, travel in and out of the United States, and even count your time toward the three or five years of residence you will need to accumulate before applying for U.S. citizenship (naturalization).
+That means being able to work, travel in and out of the U.S., and even count your time toward the three or five years of residence you will need to accumulate before applying for U.S. citizenship (naturalization).

 Not Sure Whether You're a Conditional Resident?